lirveaa/blog_django/README.md

-This is blog project made with Django framework
+This is Hop-top.com site blog project made with Django framework Thanks for watching my code!